specifysystems/lmpy/_sphinx_config/tutorial/data_cleaning.rst

     ...             if points:  # If any points remain, write them ...                 csv_writer.write_points(points)

 That's it!
-We have now processed data from three sources, ensured that all records have an accepted taxon name, filtered records that have low coordinate decimal precision, unique localities, and a minimum number of point so that we can use these data for creating species distribution models.
+We have processed data from three sources, ensured that all records have an accepted taxon name, filtered out records that have low coordinate decimal precision, identified taxa with a minimum number of unique localities, to be able to use all of the resulting data for computing species distribution models.